PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

   Command Line Flash Programming
   ------------------------------

-  The GCC toolchain in LPCXpresso can be used from the command line.
+  The underlying debugger within Red Suite/LPCXpresso is GDB.
+That GDB used from the command line.
 The GDB configuration details for command line use are on Code Red Wiki:

     http://support.code-red-tech.com/CodeRedWiki/UsingGDB

+  and is also summarized here (see the full Wiki for additional details and optins).

+  The Code Red Debug Driver implements the GDB "remote" protocol to allow connection to debug targets.
+To start a debug session using GDB, use following steps:

+    arm-none-eabi-gdb executable.axf                  : Start GDB and name the debug image target extended-remote | <debug driver> <options> : Start debug driver, connect to target load                                              : Load image and download to target

+  The where <debug driver> is crt_emu_lpc18_43_nxp for LPC18xx and LPC43xx.
-  The driver for the LPC18xx and LPC43xx is (in my installation path):
+  Your PATH variable should be set up so that the debug driver executable can be found.
+For my installation, the driver for the LPC18xx and LPC43xx is located at:

     /cygdrive/c/code_red/RedSuite_4.2.3_379/redsuite/bin/crt_emu_lpc18_43_nxp.exe

+  And <options> are:

+    -n set information level for the debug driver. n should be 2, 3 or 4.
+        2 should be sufficient in most circumstances

+    -p<part> is the target device to connect to and you should use
+        <part>=LPC4330.

+    -wire=<probe> specifies the debug probe.
+For LPCLink on Windows 7 use
-  The 128K free version only supports the LPC-Link and RedProbe debug probes.
+        <probe>=winusb.
+The 128K free version only supports the LPC-Link
+        and RedProbe debug probes.
 Other JTAG interfaces are supported in the full version.

+  Thus the correct invocation for the LPC4330 under Windows7 would be:

+    target extended-remote | crt_emu_lpc18_43_nxp -2 -pLPC4330 -wire=winusb

+  NOTE:  Don't forget to enable CONFIG_DEBUG_SYMBOLS=y in your NuttX configuration file when you build NuttX.
+That option is necessary to build in debugging symbols.

 NuttX buildroot Toolchain
 =========================